Welcome to 4chan's Frequently Asked Questions page. After reading the FAQ, be sure to familiarize yourself with the Rules!

 4chan has not accepted donations since the fall of 2005, during our "DONATE OR DIE" fundraiser.
 It is our goal to provide the site free of charge to all users, and to support the site through advertising revenue and 4chan Passes.
 Purchasing a self-serve ad is an alternative way of supporting the site.

-$CASH MONEY$, and of course our talented staff!
-You can help support the site by purchasing a 4chan Pass, making sure you have ads unblocked on *.4chan.org/*", an also by clicking ads relevant to your interests.
+$CASH MONEY$, and of course our talented team of volunteers!
+You can help support the site by purchasing a 4chan Pass, making sure you have ads unblocked on *.4chan.org/*", and also by clicking ads relevant to your interests.

 Alternative donations such as computer hardware, bandwidth, hosting, et cetera cannot be accepted.
 Thanks for the offer though!

 4chan has held official panels at Anime USA (2005), Otakon (2005/2006/2007), and Anime Weekend Atlanta (2013).
 In addition, we've held a few smaller meetups at Anime Weekend Atlanta (2005 & 2006), and Anime Central (2006).
 It's likely our 10th Anniversary Panel was our last.

 We highly discourage and would prefer our users not host their own 4chan panels.
 If you choose to ignore this, please don't tout your panel as "official" and do things that would reflect poorly on the site.
 Notify the administrator with details before planning your panel.

 4chan opened to the public on October 1st, 2003.
 Actually, it opened a few days earlier but had no site structure and wasn't using the 4chan domain name, so 10/01/03 (the date of the first news post) is the officially recognized birth date.